 A coordinated approach focusing first on the use of language

 It’s not really about asking students to work harder.
 Most students work hard if they think they are getting somewhere and know what to do.
 It’s about students knowing what they need to do in order to take control and then express their ideas.
 Restoring – or building – an academic “feel good” factor is of course to some extent about what happens in different departments as they make specialised learning accessible and enjoyable.
-However, good practice in each faculty is much more likely to flourish if a school takes on a coordinated approach to the development of independent learning.
+However, good practice in each faculty is much more likely to flourish if a school takes on a coordinated approach to the cultivating the habits of independence.

 Establishing an effective culture of independent learning depends on a number of factors, particularly with regard to establishing the right kind of staff – student and other interpersonal relationships.
 However, above all, it requires a school wide focus on how students acquire and manipulate language.
 Every lesson must become a language lesson, whatever else it is about, and every lesson will reflect a consistent approach to three main skill sets: